Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 ## Troubleshooting

+- If the script fails to run on Linux, run it with `sudo`.
 - If you encounter any issues with Docker installation:
   - On Linux, ensure you have sudo privileges and that your system is up to date.
   - On macOS and Windows, follow the instructions to install Docker Desktop manually if the script cannot install it automatically.